People & Culture

 South America boasts astonishing diversity.
-The continent has been shaped by the original indigenous inhabitants, European colonists and Africans brought over as slaves to toil in the plantations and mines in the New World.
-The level of intermixing varied greatly from country to country, which has led to the relative diversity or homogeneity of the population.
+The continent has been shaped by the original indigenous inhabitants, European colonists and Africans brought over as slaves to toil in the plantations and mines.
+The level of intermixing varies greatly from country to country, which has led to the relative diversity or homogeneity of the population.

 The divide is greatest in struggling countries like Bolivia, where nearly half the population lives below the poverty line.
 There many live without running water, electricity and heat, and the threat of illness looms high over children – with the majority of childhood deaths associated with malnutrition and poverty.

-Slaves brought over a handful of West African religions to the New World, which were adapted over the centuries.
+Enslaved peoples brought over ancient African religions to the Americas, which were adapted over the centuries.
 The best known and most orthodox is Candomblé, which arrived in Brazil via the Nago, Yoruba and Jeje peoples.
 It later found root in Bahia, where it is still practiced today.
 Candomblé denotes a dance in honor of the gods, and indeed trance-like dancing is an essential part of the religion.
 Afro-Brazilian rituals are directed by Candomblé priests, the pai de santo or mãe de santo (literally 'saint's father' or 'saint's mother'), and practiced in a casa de santo or terreiro (house of worship).

 The religion centers upon the orixás.
 Like the gods in Greek mythology, each orixá has a unique personality and history.
 Although orixás are divided into male and female types there are some that can switch from one sex to the other, such as Logunedé, the son of two male gods, or Oxumaré, who is male for six months of the year and female for the other six months.
 (Candomblé, not surprisingly, is much more accepting of homosexuality and bisexuality than other religions.)